Starlink: Battle for Atlas: Development

 The toys-to-life technology featured in Starlink was developed in-house by Ubisoft Toronto.
 To ensure that the game is consumer-friendly, this aspect of the game was made optional, meaning that players can play the game digitally without purchasing any of the toys.
 Critics commented on the timing in which Ubisoft announced the title.
 It was during the time where popular toys-to-life titles including Skylanders and Disney Infinity were winding down.
 According to Laurent Malville, the game's creative director, the team believed that the game had enough innovation to revive the failing genre.

 Starlink: Battle for Atlas was announced by publisher Ubisoft during its press conference at E3 2017.
 At E3 2018 it was announced that the Nintendo Switch version of the game would feature a playable Fox McCloud and his Arwing ship from the Star Fox series, as well as supporting characters from the series in non-playable roles.
-Nintendo producer, director and designer Shigeru Miyamoto was a guest at the Ubisoft E3 conference for the announcement, which was the second straight year he had appeared at the Ubisoft conference following Mario + Rabbids Kingdom Battle in 2017.
+Star Fox creator Shigeru Miyamoto was a guest at the Ubisoft E3 conference for the announcement, which was the second straight year he had appeared at the Ubisoft conference following Mario + Rabbids Kingdom Battle in 2017.

 The game was released on October 16, 2018.
 Several critics believed that Starlink was the game teased by Ubisoft in one of Watch Dogs 2's side-missions, though it was never confirmed by Ubisoft.

 To promote the game, Cartoon Network UK's YouTube channel released a three-part special feature starring gaming journalist Charleyy Hodson.

 Reception

-Starlink: Battle for Atlas received "generally favorable reviews" on the Xbox One and "mixed or average reviews" on the Nintendo Switch and PlayStation 4 versions of the game according to review aggregator Metacritic.
+Starlink: Battle for Atlas received "generally favorable reviews" on the Xbox One and "mixed or average reviews" on the Nintendo Switch and PlayStation 4 versions of the game according to review aggregator website Metacritic.
+Craig Harris of IGN praised the game for its combat, exploration and the inclusion of Star Fox, though he criticized the repetitive nature of the gameplay.